jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

  Term (Nat.add_assoc) with arity 3 incorrectly applied to 0 terms .
 ```

-### Example 3: Warning user of missing unfold lemmas, and verifying existing unfold lemmas (TODO).

 ## Possible errors

-The proof script should be syntactically correct Coq code.
-To confirm this, the parser will first trigger Proof General to reevaluate the entire buffer.
-As long as Proof General accepts it, the parser will accept it.
+`proof-reader` only accepts syntactically correct Coq code.
+It will first trigger Proof General to reevaluate the entire buffer.
+As long as Proof General accepts the script without error, `proof-reader` will process it.

 If there are Coq syntax errors, `proof-reader` will display:
 ```